 - Location: France.

-Changes in body weight, body mass index, TC and LDL-cholesterol after five weeks of an ad libitum low-glycemic index or high-glycemic index diet.
+Changes in body weight, BMI, TC and LDL-cholesterol after five weeks of an ad libitum low-glycemic index or high-glycemic index diet.
 There were no differences in baseline values between groups.

 Low Glycemic Index Diet Group (N=19)